udel-cbcb/biostore_docs/_docs_src/src/getting_started.md

 * [Linux](./linux_connect.md)

 BioStore can also be accessed from [Biomix](https://bioinformatics.udel.edu/core/hpc/), UD's high-performance computing cluster.
 However, this access type will not be available for all users.
 You will be notified upon receipt of your allocation request approval whether you have qualified for this use type.
 Instructions for Biomix connection to BioStore are therefore available upon request only.

+## Requesting New Users for Existing Allocation

+If you already have storage allocated on Biostore and need to add new members, please send an email to help@bioinformatics.udel.edu with the name and email of the new user(s) and the name of the PI for the allocation.